ryanofsky/bitcoin/doc/multiprocess.md

 BITCOIND=$(pwd)/build/src/bitcoin-node build/test/functional/test_runner.py
 ```

-The `cmake` build will pick up settings and library locations from the depends directory, so there is no need to pass `-DWITH_MULTIPROCESS=ON` as a separate flag when using the depends system (it's controlled by the `MULTIPROCESS=1` option).
+The `cmake` build will pick up settings and library locations from the depends directory, so there is no need to pass `-DBUILD_MULTIPROCESS=ON` as a separate flag when using the depends system (it's controlled by the `MULTIPROCESS=1` option).

-Alternately, you can install [Cap'n Proto](https://capnproto.org/) and [libmultiprocess](https://github.com/chaincodelabs/libmultiprocess) packages on your system, and just run `cmake -B build -DWITH_MULTIPROCESS=ON` without using the depends system.
-The `cmake` build will be able to locate the installed packages via [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/).
-See [Installation](https://github.com/chaincodelabs/libmultiprocess/blob/master/doc/install.md) section of the libmultiprocess readme for install steps.
-See [build-unix.md](build-unix.md) and [build-osx.md](build-osx.md) for information about installing dependencies in general.
+### External libmultiprocess installation

+Optionally, when not using depends, the [libmultiprocess](https://github.com/chaincodelabs/libmultiprocess) library can be installed as an external dependency.
+This can enabled with the `-DWITH_LIBMULTIPROCESS=ON` option, which is off by default.
+When it is disabled, the libmultiprocess sources in ../src/ipc/libmultiprocess are used instead.
+See [Installation](https://github.com/chaincodelabs/libmultiprocess/blob/master/doc/install.md) section of the libmultiprocess documentation for install steps.

+Installing libmultiprocess externally is only necessary when cross-compiling (to provide a code generation binary that can run on the native system).
+It can also be useful when developing changes meant to be submitted upstream.

 ## Usage